angeliquecd/finalsystems/DEVLOG.md

 Angelique started the proposal.\
 Claire finished the proposal.\
 \
+January 4,2020:\
+Angelique, Lauren and Claire worked on a project plan on paper
+\
 January 10, 2020:\
 Angelique and Lauren added a basic outline of project.\
 \